RachelLeidich/RachelLeidich.github.io/README.md

 ![What social media platform is most popular among teens](https://github.com/RachelLeidich/RachelLeidich.github.io/blob/main/Social%20Media%20Infogram%202%20.png?raw=true)

 # Lehigh-Lafayette Rivalry Timeline
 Here is a quick overview of the Lehigh-Lafayette rivalry where the most important games are highlighted and the rivalry is explained through dates.
+This timeline shows that the first Lehigh-Lafayette game took place October 25, 1884.
+It also explains how the COVID-19 pandemic paused the 124 year year rivalry.
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1eXOSoVq2P1wmI7PrgTTj1kOd7vgkLAPZRLc1nmvoMjw&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 # A look into the History of the Coca-Cola Company
 Here is a timeline of the Coca-Cola Company highlighting major milestones of the company.
+This timeline details when different drinks were created and shows how the Coca-Cola Company grew into the huge corporation it is today.
+It points out that the Coca-Cola drink was created in 1886 by pharmacist, John Pemberton and that the frist diet Coca-Cola was created in 1963.
 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1NSHJXXAyqwiOopu1dZfyeea90O8HpGN-KrhvclWvnEs&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 # Lehigh 2019 Undergraduate Enrollment by College
 Here is a bar chart created using Chartbuilder showing Lehigh's undergraduate enrollment by college in 2019.
 Original data can be accessed [here](https://oirsa.lehigh.edu/sites/oirsa.lehigh.edu/files/LUprofile_2019.pdf).
+This graph shows that there are the most students enrolled in Arts & Sciences with 36.6% of students.It also explains that only .7% of students are in Arts/Engineering.
 ![Undergraduate Enrollment 2019](https://github.com/RachelLeidich/RachelLeidich.github.io/blob/main/Final_Lehigh_2019_Undergraduate_Enrollment_by_College__2019_Percent_of_Undergraduate_Enrollment_chartbuilder.png?raw=true)

 # Top 10 Most Populated Cities in the US in 2020
 Here is a bar chart created using Chartbuilder showing the top 10 most populated cities in the US during 2020.
-Original data can be accessed [here](https://worldpopulationreview.com/us-cities)
+Original data can be accessed [here.](https://worldpopulationreview.com/us-cities)This data shows that New York, NY has the biggest population of any city in the US with 8.62 million people.
+It also highlights that three of the top 10 most populated cities in the US are in California.

 ![Top 10 Most Populated Cities in the US in 2020](https://github.com/RachelLeidich/RachelLeidich.github.io/blob/main/Top_10_Most_Populated_Cities_in_the_US_in_2020_Population_chartbuilder.png?raw=true)